eik-1/eik-1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web3
+Web3 Project and Web Designing
 - 🌱 I’m currently learning ...
-Like every language
+Solidity, React, JS
 - 👯 I’m looking to collaborate on ...
-Solidity
+Solidity and Web Development
 - 🤔 I’m looking for help with ...
 Web Development
 - 💬 Ask me about ...
-Crypto & Philosophy
+Blockchain and Web Designing
 - 📫 How to reach me: ...
 [Instagram] (https://www.instagram.com/drugsdarkweb/)
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ...
 I used to make music; I like to workout; I like to play games

 #### Known Languages